ispaure/migration-chatgpt-to-lmstudio/README.md

 This script simplifies the process of migrating all your ChatGPT conversations into LM Studio.
 It takes a single `conversations.json` file, which contains an array of all your ChatGPT conversations, and splits it into individual conversation files that are fully compatible with LM Studio.
 Each file is formatted to meet LM Studio's specific requirements, ensuring a seamless transition.

-The resulting conversation files are automatically stored in the LM Studio conversations folder, ensuring that all of your ChatGPT interactions are preserved and organized in a way that is easy to access and manage within LM Studio.
+The converted conversation files are automatically placed in the user's LM Studio conversations directory, ensuring they appear immediately within the application.

 ---
 ## Features